michaelsaccio/202405-CAHOOTS-weather-analysis/README.md

    - **data_cleaning.ipynb**: This script cleans and preprocesses the raw data obtained from CAHOOTS and weather data files.

    - **analysis.ipynb**: This script conducts exploratory data analysis on the cleaned datasets.

+   - **preprocessing.ipynb**: This script is used to preprocess the model data for classification.

    - **classifying.ipynb**: This script implements a Random Forest classifier to predict high-risk days based on call volume.

+   - **more_plots.ipynb**: This script contains additional visualization code to create more plots.

 ### Data: